smiklos/smiklos.github.io/_posts/2020-03-05-structured-streaming-metrics.md

 `.config("spark.sql.streaming.metricsEnabled", "true")`

-Now we can get streaming query metrics to statsd (or any other sink we configure)
+Now we can get streaming query metrics to statsd (or any other sink we configure).

 As I already mentioned, it's not possible to extend spark's metric system before version 3.0 so we need to use a bit of cheat to hook into it.